skycoin/pyskycoin/docker/images/dev-cli/README.md

                -t "$IMAGE_NAME" .
 ```

-Or, if you prefer use `skycoindev-cli:dind`.
-Run:
+If you prefer to use `skycoindev-cli:dind` then run:

 ```sh
 $ cd skycoin